 A Few Pro Tips

-There are just a couple of things to be aware of when you’re making chicken kebabs in the oven.
+There are just a couple of things to be aware of when you’re making grilled chicken skewers in the oven.
 First, you’ll want to use bamboo skewers, which are easy to work with.
 But in order to be sure they don’t burn from the constant heat, you’ll want to soak them for a few hours in water.
 We just put them in the night before and let them soak while we’re sleeping.
 That way when we’re ready to cook, we don’t even have to think about it.

-Another tip is that chicken kebabs, or any meat you want to use on a kebab, do well when they have a chance to marinade.
+Another tip is that grilled chicken kebabs, or any meat you want to use on a kebab, do well when they have a chance to marinade.
 That’s why we usually cut our chicken into pieces and put them into the marinade the night before.
 We can do this when we start the bamboo skewers soaking so we only need one trip to the kitchen.

 You can choose whatever marinade you like.
 Generally, for a marinade to have an impact you’ll want there to be a component of oil and a component of acid.
 These two things work together to tenderize and infuse the meat with tons of flavor at the same time.